visitbethel/docker-enabler/README.md

 Introduction
 --------------------------------------
-Silver Fabric Docker Enabler adapts a Docker container to be provisioned and orchestrated by TIBCO Silver Fabric.
+`Silver Fabric Docker Enabler` adapts a Docker container to be provisioned and orchestrated by `TIBCO Silver Fabric`.
 Only useful Docker features are adapted in the context of the normative use of Silver Fabric.
-This enabler is based on **Docker 1.2.0** runtime on Linux64.
+This enabler is based on **Docker 1.2.0, 1.3.0** runtime on Linux64.

 Supported Platforms
 --------------------------------------